mist-medical/MIST/README.md

 ## What's New
 * Feb.
+2024 - MIST is now available as PyPI package and as a Docker image on DockerHub.
+* Feb.
 2024 - Major improvements to the analysis, preprocessing, and postprocessing pipelines, and new network architectures like UNETR added.
 * Feb.
 2024 - We have moved the TensorFlow version of MIST to [mist-tf](https://github.com/aecelaya/mist-tf).